-The Fall 2014 issue, #75, is at the printer and will soon be arriving at the Spitball office for mailing.
+The Fall 2014 issue, #75, was mailed to all subscribers on Monday October 27, 2014.
 It has a cover of recently inducted Hall of Famer Frank Thomas; done once again by the incomparable Scott Hannig.
 The issue features another installment of Chapbook Corner on Barton Friedman's "You Can't Tell the Players"; Mark Schraf's wonderful Cooperstown Report; one great short story about former ML pitcher Bobo Newsome by Bruce Baskin and another wild tale by Jon Leavitt (accompanied by a fantastic Richard A. Tomasic illustration); great baseball poetry by Con Chapman, Joe Stanton, Mark Metzler, Ron McFarland, and Bruce Niedt; news about notable new baseball books of 2014; another Card Blanche column; and more.
 If you are a subscriber and do not receive this issue within ten days of its mailing, please contact the Spitball office via email @ firstname.lastname@example.org.
 We gratefully thank all subscribers and invite those of you who love baseball and literature but for some reason are not subscribers to join us.

 NEW TEE SHIRT READY!

 After many requests, we have finally made a new Spitball tee shirt.
 The new shirt proudly displays the current Magazine logo

 (designed by the great Donnie Pollard) across the chest so that people will instantly know that you are a baseball fan of the highest order, one with intelligence, taste, and an appreciation for literature.

 This is a TOP QUALITY (of course) shirt made by Port.
 It is a 100% pre-shrunk cotton, 6.1 thickness shirt favored by fire and police departments for its durability and comfort.
 It is royal blue (the official Spitball color) with white imprinting.